Autism Test for Teens

 Frequently Asked Questions

-It screens for the presence and level of autism-related traits based on everyday behavior.
-It focuses on social interaction, communication, and restricted or repetitive interests.
+The CAST screens for the presence and level of autism-related traits in school-age children based on everyday observable behavior.
+It focuses on two core domains: social communication and interaction, and restricted or repetitive patterns of behavior and interests — the same areas assessed in formal clinical evaluations for ASD.

 Who is the questionnaire for?

-It is intended for children ages 5 to 11.
-It is completed by a parent or primary caregiver who knows the child well.
+It is intended for children ages 5 to 11 and is completed by a parent or primary caregiver who knows the child well across multiple settings.
+It is not a self-report tool and should not be completed by the child themselves.

 How long does it take and how many items are included?